Winlock, Washington: Festivals and events

-The first Winlock Egg Days Festival was held in 1921 after a paved road (now State Route 505) was completed between the town and the extinct community of Cowlitz.
-Known at first as the "Poultry and Egg Day", the annual event incorporates the city's poultry history and a local resident is honored as a festival marshal.
+The first Winlock Egg Days Festival was held in 1921 after a paved road, known in the present day as State Route 505, was completed between the town and the extinct community of Cowlitz.
+Known at first as the "Poultry and Egg Day", the festival was held "sporadically" until it became an annual event in 1937; the first Egg Day Queen was first chosen the same year.
+(Note: The first Egg Day Queen was Olive Saari.)
+The festivities incorporates the city's poultry history and a local resident is honored as a festival marshal.

+Since 2000, the city has hosted an annual Winlock Pickersfest (formerly known as the Winlock Bluesgrass Festival) at Winolequa Park.
+The festival focuses on the use of stringed instruments, particularly the banjo, and are incorporated into various musical genres including Americana, bluegrass, and jazz.
+The three-day event is usually held on the first weekend of August.

 Since 2000, the city has hosted an annual Winlock Pickersfest (formerly known as the Winlock Bluesgrass Festival) at Winolequa Park.
 The festival focuses on the use of stringed instruments, particularly the banjo, and are incorporated into various musical genres including Americana, bluegrass, and jazz.
 The three-day event is usually held on the first weekend of August.

 Groups and organizations

 Winlock is home to the Hope Grange (No. 155).
 It was established on March 18, 1904 in Evaline, beginning with 19 members.